-During their last semester, students in the M.A. program are required to complete three comprehensive examinations in order to assess their knowledge of program content and academic readiness for the counseling profession.
+During their last semester, students in the M.A. program are required to complete two comprehensive examinations in order to assess their knowledge of program content and academic readiness for the counseling profession.

-All graduating students must complete the Graduate Competency Examination (GCE) and the Counselor Preparation Comprehensive Examination (CPCE).
-These exams represent an important aspect of the competency evaluation system for all graduates of PSI.
+All graduating students in the M.A. program must complete the Counselor Preparation Comprehensive Examination and be approved by the PSI faculty through the Student Qualifying Evaluation process.
+These evaluations represent an important aspect of the competency evaluation system for all graduates of PSI.